How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 More Adventure, More Acceptance

-As I’ve said, I love that living car-free has helped me see every excursion as an adventure and a exercise in acceptance about what life throws my way.
+As I’ve said, I love that living car-free has helped me see every excursion as an adventure and an exercise in acceptance of what life throws my way.

 In Sum, You’ll Be More Healthy, Wealthy, and Wise